valkey-io/valkey-py/docs/index.rst

-.. redis-py documentation master file, created by sphinx-quickstart on Thu Jul 28 13:55:57 2011.
+.. valkey-py documentation master file, created by sphinx-quickstart on Thu Jul 28 13:55:57 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-redis-py - Python Client for Redis
+valkey-py - Python Client for Valkey
 ====================================

 Getting Started
 ****************

-`redis-py <https://pypi.org/project/redis>`_ requires a running Redis server, and Python 3.7+.
-See the `Redis quickstart <https://redis.io/topics/quickstart>`_ for Redis installation instructions.
+`valkey-py <https://pypi.org/project/valkey>`_ requires a running Valkey server, and Python 3.7+.
+See the `Valkey quickstart <https://valkey.io/topics/quickstart>`_ for Valkey installation instructions.

-redis-py can be installed using pip via ``pip install redis``.
+valkey-py can be installed using pip via ``pip install valkey``.

-Quickly connecting to redis
+Quickly connecting to valkey
 ***************************

-There are two quick ways to connect to Redis.
+There are two quick ways to connect to Valkey.

-**Assuming you run Redis on localhost:6379 (the default)**
+**Assuming you run Valkey on localhost:6379 (the default)**

 .. code-block:: python

-   import redis
+   import valkey
-   r = redis.Redis()
+   r = valkey.Valkey()
    r.ping()

-**Running redis on foo.bar.com, port 12345**
+**Running valkey on foo.bar.com, port 12345**

 .. code-block:: python

-   import redis
+   import valkey
-   r = redis.Redis(host='foo.bar.com', port=12345)
+   r = valkey.Valkey(host='foo.bar.com', port=12345)
    r.ping()

 **Another example with foo.bar.com, port 12345**

 .. code-block:: python

-   import redis
+   import valkey
-   r = redis.from_url('redis://foo.bar.com:12345')
+   r = valkey.from_url('valkey://foo.bar.com:12345')
    r.ping()

-After that, you probably want to `run redis commands <commands.html>`_.
+After that, you probably want to `run valkey commands <commands.html>`_.

 .. toctree::
    :hidden:

    genindex

-Redis Command Functions
+Valkey Command Functions
 ***********************
 .. toctree::
    :maxdepth: 2

    commands
-   redismodules
+   valkeymodules

 Module Documentation
 ********************